画家のマネってどんな人?経歴や代表作品 併せて詳しく解説! - FROM ARTIST

 Olympia

 But that's not all.
 At her feet is a black cat.
 This cat symbolizes feminine mystery and independence, adding even more depth to the painting.
-All of this combines to create a powerful and beautiful world.
+All of this combines to create one powerful and beautiful world.

 And above all, his power of description.
-The way Manet paints her skin, captures her expression, and balances the whole painting is simply amazing.
+The way Manet paints her skin, captures her expression, and balances the whole painting is truly amazing.
 It's as if he draws us into his world and makes us feel its beauty.

 Boy playing the flute

-Berthe Morrissot with a bouquet of violets
+Berthe Morisot with a bouquet of violets

 Railway